Help us stop ALPRs in Texas

 ALPRs automatically capture all license plate numbers that come into view, along with the location, date, and time.
 The data, which includes photographs of the vehicle and sometimes its driver and passengers, is then uploaded to a central server.
 Learn more about ALPR Surveillance Programs.

-Austin, TX Update:
+Latest Update for Austin, TX

 A permanent extension of the license plate surveillance program was discussed at the June 3 Austin City Council working meeting.